blairanderson/serverlessconsultants/plugins/serverless-offline.md

 --corsDisallowCredentials   When provided, the default Access-Control-Allow-Credentials header value will be passed as 'false'.
 Default: true
 --exec "<script>"           When provided, a shell script is executed when the server starts up, and the server will shut down after handling this command.
---noAuth                    Turns off all authorizers
+--noAuth                    Turns off all authorizers --preserveTrailingSlash     Used to keep trailing slashes on the request path
 ```

 Any of the CLI options can be added to your `serverless.yml`.
 For example: